Olamaryse/autism-prediction/README.md

-Autism Spectrum Disorder Prediction
+# Autism Spectrum Disorder Prediction
-Project Overview
+## Project Overview
-This project focuses on developing a machine learning model to predict Autism Spectrum Disorder (ASD) based on a comprehensive dataset.
+### This project focuses on developing a machine learning model to predict Autism Spectrum Disorder (ASD) based on a comprehensive dataset.
 Leveraging a range of data preprocessing techniques, exploratory data analysis, and advanced classification algorithms, this solution aims to provide an accurate predictive tool that can potentially aid in early screening and intervention.

-Key Objectives:
+<em>Key Objectives:</em>

-Data Understanding & Preprocessing: Thoroughly examine the dataset, handle missing values, correct inconsistencies, and transform categorical features into a suitable format for machine learning.
+* Data Understanding & Preprocessing: Thoroughly examine the dataset, handle missing values, correct inconsistencies, and transform categorical features into a suitable format for machine learning.

-Exploratory Data Analysis (EDA): Visualize and analyze data distributions and relationships to gain insights into the factors influencing ASD.
+* Exploratory Data Analysis (EDA): Visualize and analyze data distributions and relationships to gain insights into the factors influencing ASD.

-Model Development: Implement and evaluate various classification algorithms, including Decision Trees, Random Forests, and XGBoost, to identify the most effective predictive model.
+* Model Development: Implement and evaluate various classification algorithms, including Decision Trees, Random Forests, and XGBoost, to identify the most effective predictive model.

-Performance Evaluation: Assess model accuracy, precision, recall, and F1-score using appropriate metrics and techniques like cross-validation and confusion matrices.
+* Performance Evaluation: Assess model accuracy, precision, recall, and F1-score using appropriate metrics and techniques like cross-validation and confusion matrices.

-Dataset Description
+## Dataset Description
 The dataset used in this project contains information from an Autism Spectrum Quotient (AQ) 10-item screening tool, along with demographic and medical history details.

-Features:
+### Features:

-ID: Unique patient identifier.
+* `ID:` Unique patient identifier.

-A1_Score to A10_Score: Scores from the AQ-10 screening tool (binary: 0 or 1).
+* `A1_Score to A10_Score:` Scores from the AQ-10 screening tool (binary: 0 or 1).

-age: Age of the patient in years.
+* `age:` Age of the patient in years.

-gender: Gender of the patient (f or m).
+* `gender:` Gender of the patient (f or m).

-ethnicity: Patient's ethnicity.
+* `ethnicity:` Patient's ethnicity.

-jaundice: Indicates if the patient had jaundice at birth (yes or no).
+* `jaundice:` Indicates if the patient had jaundice at birth (yes or no).

-austim: Indicates if an immediate family member has been diagnosed with autism (yes or no).
+* `austim:` Indicates if an immediate family member has been diagnosed with autism (yes or no).

-contry_of_res: Country of residence.
+* `contry_of_res:` Country of residence.

-used_app_before: Whether the patient underwent a screening test before (yes or no).
+* `used_app_before:` Whether the patient underwent a screening test before (yes or no).

-result: Raw score from the AQ1-10 screening test.
+* `result:` Raw score from the AQ1-10 screening test.

-age_desc: Age group description (e.g., "18 and more").
+* `age_desc:` Age group description (e.g., "18 and more").

-relation: Relationship of the person who completed the test (e.g., "Self", "Parent").
+* `relation:` Relationship of the person who completed the test (e.g., "Self", "Parent").

-Class/ASD: Target variable, classified as 0 (No ASD) or 1 (Yes ASD).
+* `Class/ASD:` Target variable, classified as 0 (No ASD) or 1 (Yes ASD).

 Data Preprocessing and Cleaning
 The initial data inspection revealed several aspects requiring preprocessing to ensure data quality and model readiness: